-In the event that power is lost to the system, database is stored in 1GB flash memory.
-Temporary logs, peg counts, alarms and statistics are also stored in 1GB of flash memory.
-The OfficeServ[TM] Web Management administrative interface may be used to produce a backup copy of the voicemail database.
+In the event that power is lost to the system, database is stored in 2MB SRAM.
+Temporary logs, peg counts, alarms and statistics are stored in 2MB of SRAM by a "super capacitor" for approximately 24 hours.
+Additionality, the media card may be used to store the system database.
+The OfficeServ Web Management administrative interface may be used to produce a backup copy of the voicemail database.